doedja/tari-score-monitor/README.md

 A simple web application for monitoring user scores from the Tari Airdrop platform.
 Built for fun.

+This project is built to work with [Tari Universe](https://github.com/tari-project/universe), an open-source project that aims to create a decentralized digital assets platform.

 ## Features

 - Track multiple users' Tari scores